Our Modern Maidens: Music

-The film featured a theme song entitled “I’ve Waited a Lifetime for You” by Joe Goodwin (words) and Gus Edwards (music).
+The film featured a theme song entitled "I've Waited a Lifetime for You" by Joe Goodwin (words) and Gus Edwards (music).

+Censorship

+When Our Modern Maidens was released, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
+While the Chicago Board of Censors may not have required any cuts, it passed the film with a pink ticket, or "adults only" while showing at the Chicago Theatre.

 Box office

 According to MGM records, the film earned $675,000 in the US and Canada and $182,000 elsewhere resulting in a profit of $248,000.